k754a/C-Custom-Code-Editor/README.md

 ## Installation Guide

 New install guide!
-You can use the one below for more users who plan to code/Add to the editor!
+You can use the Old one below for more users who plan to code/Add to the editor!

+Note, This might be flagged as a virus, It was created using Py installer, if you do not trust that, you can manauly install it.

 (**NEW**) This is then new exe [installer.](https://github.com/k754a/C-Custom-Code-Editor/blob/main/Installer/C%20write-INSTALLER.exe)